yannickperrenet/huffman-coding/README.md

 ## Todo

+- [x] There must be a smarter way for the encoding part.
+- [ ] Working with streams
 - [ ] Working with files that don't fit into memory
-- [ ] Working with streams
 - [ ] Benchmark for different `DECODER_WORD_SIZE`
 - [ ] Benchmark against other Huffman Python implementations on PyPi
 - [x] Some tests
-- [ ] Implement some more performance improvements as per the Microsoft paper (see resources section)
+- [ ] Implement some more performance improvements as per the Microsoft paper (see resources)
+- [ ] It was mentioned somewhere that huffman encoding/decoding is embarrasingly parallel.
+Let's add a `num_jobs` configuration parameter that allows you to specify the number of processes.
+Although in Python I don't expect it to be faster since the GIL only allows 1 thread to be running at a time.

 ## Resources